alessiasimone/master-thesis/notebooks/Readme.md

 * Data-preprocessing is related to the creation of GAF images,
 * Stress_cnn is related to the transfer learning of CNN model
 * Arduino_code regards the C++ code only, compiled on the Arduino Web Editor
+* Experiment is the EDA of experimental part (data collected during the experiment are private and not available)